-Released April 2021, the Cambridge Community Foundation’s latest research report confirms Cambridge, Mass. is a leader among the nation’s innovation cities, and through a decade of data, tells the story of how the city’s unprecedented prosperity has benefitted some residents, while others, primarily Black and low-income residents, are being left behind.
+Released April 2021, this CCF research report confirms Cambridge, Mass. is a leader among the nation’s innovation cities, and through a decade of data, tells the story of how the city’s unprecedented prosperity has benefitted some residents, while others, primarily Black and low-income residents, are being left behind.

 For years, people have anecdotally observed disparities in Cambridge and noted the incredible growth in the innovation sector and its impact.
 The new report, Equity and Innovation: The Case of Cambridge, puts numbers behind speculation, confirming Cambridge as an innovation powerhouse and providing tangible evidence of growing disparities among residents.
 It also serves as an invitation to the community to come together and leverage the city’s unique assets to reverse troubling trends.